 Many people stay indoors when ragweed pollen counts are high.
-Unfortunately, poor indoor air quality may contribute to their suffering.
+Unfortunately, poor indoor air may contribute to their suffering.

 The air inside our homes can be up to ten times more polluted than outdoor air.
 Six out of 10 people are exposed to pollen trapped indoors.

 Aprilaire Can Help You Get Relief from Ragweed Allergies